flexn-io/renative-docs/docs/overview/migrating-react-native.md

     ```
     "plugins": {
         "react-native": {
-            "version": "0.73.4",
             "source": "rnv"
         }
     }
     ```
-- If some dependencies do not have existing mappings in ReNative, you will need to implement them manually.
+- As in the above example all the necessary linking will be handled by ReNative, however some dependencies do not have existing mappings in ReNative (can be checked [here](https://github.com/flexn-io/commonwealth/blob/main/packages/plugins/pluginTemplates/renative.plugins.json)), you will need to implement them manually.
 For more information, please visit this  <a href="/docs/concepts/plugins#custom-plugin-support">link</a>.

 ### Update Project Configuration Files
 When transferring your project, it's essential not to overlook updating your configuration files.
 This includes: